github/docs/content/development/setup-settings-tips/using-kml-files.md

 &lt;/osm>
 </pre>

 All points inside the kml file are converted into osm points, assigning them some properties like tourism category and museum type.
-The created\_by= option with missing value means that the properties will be ignored.
-If your poi belongs to different categories, I suggest you create multiple osm files and create OsmAnd odf files and merge them together later with OsmAndMapCreator, or create multiple obf files.
+The `created\_by=` option with missing value means that the properties will be ignored.
+If your POI belongs to different categories, I suggest you create multiple osm files and create OsmAnd obf files and merge them together later with OsmAndMapCreator, or create multiple obf files.